 Because if you’re layering wet noodles into your lasagna pan it’s going to make your lasagna runny.
 Also, don’t overcook the lasagna noodles!
 Cook them just a minute or two shy of what the package recommends so that when the lasagna cooks in the oven the noodles will absorb some of the sauce.

-Or you can try preparing the lasagna noodles a different way.
+You can try preparing the lasagna noodles with this awesome, time saving tip!
 Lay the noodles in a 9″ x 13″ baking dish and cover completely with hot water.
 Let the noodles sit for 30 minutes, then drain and wipe the excess water off with paper towels.

 The noodles aren’t going to be cooked through, and still will be firm but as the lasagna cooks in the oven, so will the noodles.
 This is the method we chose to make this lasagna recipe and it does come put perfectly!